Crowdfunding vs. Peer-to-Peer Lending: Which Funding Option Will Work Better for You?

 Crowdfunding sometimes has an all-or-nothing model.
 That means if you don’t meet your fundraising goal, you don’t get any of the pledged donations.
 Plan your goals accordingly.

 Peer-to-peer lending, however, usually requires a formal application.
-Most peer-to-peer investors use one of the big P2P platforms (like Funding Circle).
+Most peer-to-peer investors use one of the big P2P lending platforms (like Funding Circle).
 That means the platform itself creates and accepts your application.
 It will probably be the one that analyzes your application and decides whether or not you get approved.

 Unlike crowdfunding campaigns, these applications don’t offer much room for your creativity or sales skills.
 Instead, they ask for basic information and documents: